Ayman-loay-Elattar/Ultron/ultron/README.md

 2. Open a terminal and install all dependencies in requirements.txt (PIP must be installed on your device): pip install -r requirements.txt (or you can do it one by one)

-3. Get a free API key from console.groq.com/keys (or any API): then set it as an environment variable (PowerShell / terminal): setx GROQ_API_KEY "your-key-here" (Do NOT change the string "GROQ_API_KEY" if another API is used)
+3. Get a free API key from console.groq.com/keys (Note that if you want to use another API. you will need to update the **intent_parser.py** file): then set it as an environment variable (PowerShell): setx GROQ_API_KEY "your-key-here"

    (close and reopen your terminal after this so it takes effect)